gregorio-project/hyphen-la/doc/classical-hyphenation.md

 	- *neg-legō*, *neg-ōtium*
 	- *sus-cipiō*, *sus-pendō*, *sus-tineō*

-3. When a common letter has fallen away at the word boundary, the hyphenation point is before the remaining letter.
+3. Where a common letter has fallen away at the word boundary, the hyphenation point is before the remaining letter.
 	- *trān-scrībō* (< *trāns* + *scrībō*)
-	- *dī-stringō* (< *dis* + *stringō*)
+	- *di-stringō* (< *dis* + *stringō*)
 	- *ant-eā* (< *ante* + *eā*)

-4. If the first element of the compound ends in a *muta cum liquida*, in *gn*, or in *qu*, the word boundary is no hyphenation point for phonetic reasons.
+4. If the first element of the compound ends in a liquid group, in *gn*, or in *qu*, the word boundary is no hyphenation point for phonetic reasons.
 The word is hyphenated according to the general rules in this case.
 A possible hyphenation point after the first letter of the second element is suppressed.
 	- *qua-dran-gu-lus* (not *quadr-angulus*)
 	- *māg-nope-re* (not *māgn-opere* or *māgno-pere*), *māg-nani-mus* (not